Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 These all mean the same thing but just are different ways of writing it down.

-We can also use the column vector syntax to describe a two qubit system.
+We can also use the column vector syntax to describe a two-qubit system.
 Now since we have 4 kets we need to have 4 entries.
 So

 $$a\ket{00} + b\ket{01} + c\ket{10} + d\ket{11}$$